formula21/php-core/README.md

 That hopefully installs the latest version of `php-core` as vendor for your project.

 ## Manipulate it?
 If you want to manipulate images place in the directory at path/to/dir/of/images (Can be both full or relative path), you can use our manipulation parameter according to the documentation.
-You can now see how we manipulate images in [tests\image.php file](tests/image.php).
+You can now see how we manipulate images in [examples\image.php file](examples/image.php).

 ## Extending the Options